newnightcoder/PRACTICAL-JS-blog-series/LOCAL STORAGE.md

 **To create a storage:**
 `localStorage.setItem("mySuperStorage","yay!")`
-If you open a new tab in your browser, type that code in your console (+ press enter), you'll see the following🤩:
+If you open a new tab in your browser, type that code in your console (+ press enter), you'll see the following🤩 :

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/biyibbakx2z5zbd2jhdt.png)